aws-amplify/docs/js/api.md

 });
 ```

-Allowed values for `responseType` are 'arraybuffer', 'blob', 'document', 'json', 'text', 'stream'; and it defaults to 'json' if not specified.
+Allowed values for `responseType` are "arraybuffer", "blob", "document", "json", "text", or "stream"; and it defaults to "json" if not specified.
 See the documentation for [Axios](https://github.com/axios/axios) for more information.

 #### **POST**